alexMIRON1/RestApi/README.md

 ## Technologies

-1. Java Core (Collections, Generics, Java 8,java.time.*).
+1. Java Core (Collections, Generics, Java 8, java.time.*).
 2. Apache Tomcat 9 as servlet container.
 3. To store data used relation database - MySQL.
 4. For access to data used Hibernate.